facebook/sapling/hgsubversion/help/subversion.rst

   hgsubversion.defaultauthors
     Setting this boolean option to false will cause hgsubversion to abort a conversion if a revision has an author not listed in the author map.

+  hgsubversion.branch
+    Mark converted changesets as belonging to this branch or, if unspecifed, `default`.
+Please note that this option is not supported for standard layout clones.

   hgsubversion.branchmap
     Path to a file for changing branch names during the conversion from